 Residence of individuals

-The tax residence of an individual is relevant in determining liability to income tax and capital gains tax (CGT).
-As is explained in Practice Note: Introductory guide to residence and domicile for UK tax purposes before 6 April 2025 [ARCHIVED], those resident in the UK are taxable on their worldwide
+The tax residence of an individual has long been relevant in determining liability to income tax and capital gains tax (CGT).
+As is explained in Practice Note: Introductory guide to residence and domicile for UK tax purposes before 6 April 2025 [ARCHIVED], those resident in the UK are taxable on their worldwide income and gains.
+Non-residents, by contrast, are taxable only on certain sources of UK income, and their capital gains are in general free from tax.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.